MobilePayDev/MobilePay-Subscriptions/docs/index.md

 ## <a name="overview"></a> Overview

 Billing your customers has never been easier before.
+This document explains how to make a technical integration to the MobilePay Subscription product.
+The audience for this document is either technical integrators acting on behalf of merchants, or merchant creating their own integrations.

 Our MobilePay Subscriptions REST api enables you to:

 1. Establish and manage **Agreements** between you, the **Merchant**, and MobilePay **Users**.
 2. Create monthly **Subscription Payments** in relation to an established **Agreement** and get notified about the status via REST callbacks. **Subscription Payments** are requested 8 days before the actual booking date - no manual user confirmation required!